 Technology is changing rapidly and impacting all areas of our businesses.
 Organizational leaders around the world have realized the importance of training their resources to become more productive.
-Talking of training and LMS platforms, many of us may or may not have heard of a Learning Management System(LMS).
+Talking of training and technology, let’s take a look at what an LMS (Learning Management System) is.

 An LMS is simply an end-to-end learning platform that facilitates online education and empowers learning by providing a robust framework to manage and deliver learning content.
 Today’s LMS platforms offer virtual classrooms, integrate with other cloud applications, collect data, and support activities like gamification, social learning, and learning on the move.

-We even have Artificial intelligence in LMS systems that help understand each learner’s behavior to create personalized learning experiences.
+We can also incorporate Artificial Intelligence in the platform which can help understand each learner’s behavior to create personalized learning experiences.
 To top it all, a high-caliber LMS saves costs, improves staff productivity, and boosts revenues.

-As per eLearning industry research, 72% of organizations worldwide say that eLearning helps them gain a competitive advantage, while over 40% of Fortune 500 companies are extensively using eLearning in their operations.
+77% of organizations in the US rely on eLearning for professional development, while over 40% of Fortune 500 companies extensively use eLearning in their operations.

-Learning Management Systems are in demand today because the global leadership focus is on sustaining their staff to be more knowledgeable.
-An LMS can deliver learning content seamlessly in an organization’s global offices across time zones with flexibility.
+Learning Management Systems are in demand today because global leadership focuses on sustaining their staff to be more knowledgeable.
+It can deliver learning content seamlessly in an organization’s global offices across time zones with flexibility.
 For example, you can conduct a learning session across all your global offices by just sitting at your desk.

-According to financesonline.com, the digital learning landscape is likely to become more exciting and intense in terms of competition and upcoming technological breakthroughs.
-It is predicted that by 2023, the worldwide LMS market value will reach $22.4 billion.
+In the coming years, the digital learning landscape is likely to become more exciting and intense in terms of competition and upcoming technological breakthroughs.
+It is predicted that by 2023, the worldwide LMS market value is expected to exceed $457.8 Billion by 2026.